iskconvirar/iskcon_virar_website/README.md

-# ISKCON VIRAR EAST
+# ISKCON_VIRAR
-Developing a dashboard to facilitate preaching in virar east congregation
+developing a dashboard to facilitate preaching in virar congregation